“This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.”

 This one is similar to the previous choice but in a slightly different style and it has dual compartments in the front so you can fit two cats at once.
 If you don’t like the dual style and need to use only one or both separately you can detach them which is a nice feature to have in a cat carrier.

 If you don’t like the cylinder shape of the Petego carrier and want something more traditional this would be the better choice for you.
-It only comes in black.
+It comes in black and royal blue.
 Click here to check the current price on amazon.

 Tips When Your Cat Is Inside And Outside The Carrier